Galaxy S10 X will reportedly be Samsung's first 5G phone

 Samsung is already said to have three different versions of its next flagship phone, the rumored Galaxy S10, in the works, but now it looks like there might be a fourth.

-Samsung did not immediately respond to a CNET request for comment.
-However, the electronics giant did have a 5G prototype under glass in its booth at CES 2019.
+Samsung does not comment on rumors and speculation, a representative told CNET.
+However, this matches up with earlier reports that its first 5G phone was expected to land in Korea first and was not expected to be the main Galaxy S10 device.
+Also, the electronics giant did have a 5G prototype under glass in its booth at CES 2019.

-During CES the company also announced the launch date for its 10th anniversary Galaxy phone.
-The event will take place Wednesday, Feb.
-20 at 11 a.m.
+During CES, the company announced the launch date for its 10th anniversary Galaxy phone so we'll have more answers soon: The event is scheduled for Wednesday, Feb.
+20, at 11 a.m.
 PT at the Bill Graham Civic Auditorium in San Francisco.

 Discuss: Galaxy S10 X will reportedly be Samsung's first 5G phone